 Finally, we aim to teach children how to respond calmly in emotionally charged situations, communicating their particular needs and points of view to their siblings.
 This is best taught and performed in a neutral role-playing environment rather than during a battle.
 See also: Putting An End To Kids Fighting Over Toys.

 Teach Them About Emotions Through Emotion Coaching

 Teaching children how to recognize, monitor, analyze, and alter their emotional reactions to their siblings can have a significant impact on the quality of their sibling relationships.
 I’ve written earlier about how to teach this to kids; the purpose here is to educate kids on how to de-escalate difficult situations.

 As a result, when their brother presses their buttons (in ways that only siblings can), their negative reaction won’t be as strong.
 Siblings who receive emotional coaching become better communicators, boosting their chances of having a more positive play experience.

 How To Teach Siblings To Be Best Friends Bottom Line

 It’s important to remember that all friendships take time to build.
 Be patient if your children are little and fighting like cats and dogs.
 It’s conceivable that they’ll outgrow it.
-Discuss the future with them, emphasising the importance of their growing up to love each other; show them examples of other loving families.
+Discuss the future with them, emphasizing the importance of their growing up to love each other; show them examples of other loving families.
 After that, give them some time.